 The Clinical Supervisor (CS), a master's level provider with a BCBA, directly consults with your child's direct services team.
 The CS, in consultation with the Leadership Team, directs the initial assessment process and assessment update, writes treatment plans, and prepares individualized programs for your child.
 On a regular basis, the CS conducts supervision sessions (present with the Behavior Technician/Program Manager) to monitor progress and provide direct feedback in order to facilitate success/change.
 The CS also attends critical meetings (IEP/school meetings, etc) as needed (and authorized by insurance).
 In order to facilitate the “wrap around” approach to services, the CS is the direct liaison with other providers who work with your child (e.g. school, OT, SLP).
 As part of the treatment plan, the CS provides parent support in training to facilitate in the integration and generalization of your child's skills into everyday life.

 The Program Manager (PM)*:

 The Program Manager, a pre-master's level or master's level provider provides regular support of the direct intervention services your child receives and its ongoing development.
 The Program Manager makes needed modifications to ongoing programs through the provision of direct intervention .
 As a result of each direct intervention session, the Program Manager provides information for the team to review regarding strategies/changes.
 The Program Manager assists the CS in program development as needed.

 *The Program Manager is not a required component to a service team.

 The Behavior Technician:

-The Behavior Techniciant provides direct intervention for your child as often as 2-3 times per week or as needed by the family.
+The Behavior Technician provides direct intervention using the principles of applied behavior analysis under the direction of the CS and in accordance with the treatment plan and programming goals.
 The Behavior Technician prepares, updates and maintains curriculum notebooks, including documenting modifications and graphing programming data.